sourcegraph/sourcegraph-jetbrains/README.md

 - When on a branch that does not exist remotely, `master` will now be used instead.
 - Menu entries (Open file, etc.) are now under a Sourcegraph sub-menu.
 - Added a "Copy link to file" action (alt+c / opt+c).
 - Added a "Search in repository" action (alt+r / opt+r).
-- The Project storage API is now used for loading configuration.
+- It is now possible to configure the plugin per-repository using a `.idea/sourcegraph.xml` file.
+See the README for details.

-(special thanks to @oliviernotteghem for this release)
+- Special thanks: @oliviernotteghem for contributing the new features in this release!

 #### v1.1.2